Want to learn or improve your Irish language skills but classes are beyond your reach?

 Order Irish language learning books online

-Regardless of the subject matter, books are usually peoples first port of call when trying to learn something new and Irish is no different.
+Regardless of the subject matter, books are usually people's first port of call when trying to learn something new, and Irish is no different.
+Here are some books if you're interested in learning the Irish language:

 The book provides clear and friendly explanations with focused lessons to encourage regular study, even if you have little time.